Dana Fischer: Play style

-Initially Fischer played her competitive matches with her father sitting beside her, but not offering her any advice or help, other than helping hold her hand of cards and shuffle her deck (40–100 cards depending on format), because her hands were too small to do it herself.
+Initially Fischer played her competitive matches with her father sitting beside her, but not offering her any advice or help, other than helping hold her hand of cards and shuffle her deck, because her hands were too small to do it herself.
 He takes notes on the match, and advises her on what she did well and could have done better.